Glenview Creek

 "The largest of these projects is for the extension of the village sewerage system in the eastern part of the village.
 This would take in a large undeveloped area east of Harms Road and would add materially to the attractiveness of the property as a residential area.
 Many men would be employed digging the ditches, if this application is approved."

-By 1936, the Works Progress Administration (WPA) project was approved and it placed most of Glenview Creek into storm sewers from Laramie Avenue west by southwest to Harms Road both to create Depression Era jobs and to facilitate drainage.
+By 1936, the Works Progress Administration (WPA) project was approved and it placed most of Glenview Creek into storm sewers from Laramie Avenue west by southwest to Harms Road both to create jobs in the Depression Era and to facilitate drainage.
 According to a January, 1937, article in the Glenview View newspaper some 35 men were kept employed channeling these waters into a system of storm sewers.
 The article stated that the next step would be to put the surface waters of Glenview Creek east of the parallel railroad right-of-ways of the C&NW and the CNS&M in a sewer.

 Glenview Creek shows up on an aerial photo of the area dated 1938 still flowing in the open from Echo Lane west through the area that later became Cunliff Park.
 To the south are farms.
 Its two arms in the headwaters are still shown.
 So given the articles above perhaps the work was not finished on time.

 At some point prior to the mid-1960s the railroad trestles over Glenview Creek were replaced by precast culverts covered by earthen fill.
 Into the early 1970s the creek in this section between the two railroad ROWs ran clear and featured ferns along its shaded banks.

 Glenview Creek now comes to the surface only in ditches between the two former railroad right-of-ways near Long Road on the far east side of the village and then again where it re-emerges from under Harms Road and flows some 150 feet into the Middle Fork of the North Branch of the Chicago River.

 Glenview Creek historically appears on a number of maps-even after it disappeared from the surface.
 A USGS topographical map from 1980 clearly shows the contours of the gentle valley carved out by the then underground Glenview Creek including the stubs of its one-time arms in its headwaters.